 How you answer that question not only determines your “levels of worry and anxiousness” over your children, but it will influence how you respond to them, especially when they are not meeting your expectations.

 Expectations Manage Responses.

-If trusting God is your characterization during parental situational challenges–even though you may not have perfected your trust in God–then you will parent with faith, grace, courage, and joy.
-If you managed with unmet parental expectations, then you will be tempted to succumb to a plethora of parenting traps.
+If trusting God is your characterization during parental situational challenges–even though you may not have perfected your trust in God, you will parent with faith, grace, courage, and joy.
+If you managed with unmet parental expectations, you will be tempted to succumb to a plethora of parenting traps.
 Here are six common ones:

 - Succumb to the temptation to control your child.

 - Succumb to the temptation to be dictatorial without appeal.

 - Succumb to the temptation to be self-reliant.

 - Succumb to the temptation of fear.

 - Succumb to the temptation to over-shelter.